-Mohave Community College District is pleased to present the Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2017.
+Mohave Community College District is pleased to present the Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2018.
 The District is responsible for the accuracy, completeness, and fairness of the data presented in this report.

 To the best of our knowledge, the following report is accurate in all material respects.
 It has been prepared in accordance with Generally Accepted Accounting Principles and all standards prescribed by the Governmental Accounting Standards Board.
 We believe the report contains all disclosures necessary for the reader to understand the District's financial affairs.
-The objective within inherent limitations is to provide reasonable, rather than absolute assurance, that the financial statements are free of any material misstatements.
+Since the cost of a control should not exceed the benefits to be derived, the objective within inherent limitations is to provide reasonable, rather than absolute assurance, that the financial statements are free of any material misstatements.